 The only thing really powerful enough to take away Buprenorphine withdrawal is… Buprenorphine

 Which leads us to a primary dilemma with this process.
 Buprenorphine tapers seem to only work when the medication is completely cut off from the patient, such as in residential treatment settings or with firm boundaries from a prescriber.
 Many people will work to taper down the medication and fail in their attempt.
 Most of the above-listed studies involved close monitoring of the medication and dispensing of doses through a center.
 This is different than with self-administered treatment approaches.

 In connecting this to my fractured elbow example, an ideal patient to taper Buprenorphine would have the following traits:

-If you meet the above-listed criteria, and that includes every single one of the above, you may be a good candidate to taper down your Buprenorphine.
+Only if you meet the above-listed criteria, and that includes every single one of the above, you may be a good candidate to taper down your dosage.
 Talk to your provider about some of these issues so that you can build a collaborative plan moving forward.
 If any of the above are not applicable to you or are too difficult, the hardware needs to stay in.